einstin88/sapling-release/README.md

 	- This is the knowledge base which Sapling draw her answers from.

 	- Example:

-		1. this is the folder with the PDFs
+	This is the folder with the PDFs

 	![directory](https://github.com/einstin88/sapling-release/blob/master/img/mac_folder_1.png)

-		2. The full path to the folder provided like this
+	The full path to the folder provided like this

 	![then path to the folder](https://github.com/einstin88/sapling-release/blob/master/img/provide_path.png)